-It's important that you understand any drugs you're having.
-Don't be afraid to ask your doctor or specialist nurse for more information about your drug treatment and any possible side-effects.
-They may be able to give you a printed sheet to take home with you.
+It's important that you understand the drugs you have been given.
+Ask your doctor or specialist nurse for more information about your drug treatment and any possible side-effects.
+They should give you a printed sheet to take home with you.
+If you know the name of your chemotherapy drug, visit the Health Product Regulatory Authority's website at www.hpra.ie for more information about the drug and possible side-effects.

-If you have any questions or need any more information, you can speak to our cancer nurses by calling our Cancer Nurseline on 1800 200 700.
+If you have any questions or need any more information, you can speak to our cancer nurses by calling our Support Line on 1800 200 700.